QuarkNerd/blog/ceberhardt/_posts/2020-01-03-webassembly-sudoku-solver.md

 The collective goal of the first few processing steps is to locate the sudoku grid within the image, the first of which is to find the outline for the various shapes within the image.

-OpenCV supports [various approaches to theresholding images](https://docs.opencv.org/master/d7/d4d/tutorial_py_thresholding.html), in this case we cannot guarantee even lighting across the sudoku grid, therefore an adaptive thresholding approach is most appropriate.
+OpenCV supports [various approaches to thresholding images](https://docs.opencv.org/master/d7/d4d/tutorial_py_thresholding.html), in this case we cannot guarantee even lighting across the sudoku grid, therefore an adaptive thresholding approach is most appropriate.

 The following code demonstrates how to create an OpenCV image buffer via `matFromImageData` (the buffer is an [instance of the `Mat` class](https://docs.opencv.org/master/d3/d63/classcv_1_1Mat.html)), and apply an adaptive threshold: